 Levitin identifies the mentality of satisficing as fundamentally important for a productive life.

 Why?
-Because it means that we don’t waste unnecessary mental resources on tasks that don’t need it.
+Because it means that we don’t waste essential mental resources on tasks that don’t need it.

-Satisficing plays into what Levitin calls a cognitive economy, which is something that we need to embrace—it means that we categorize things in a way that makes sense relative to the importance of the item.
+Satisficing plays into what Levitin calls a cognitive economy.
+This is something that we need to embrace.
+Cognitive economy means that we categorize things in a way that makes sense relative to the importance of the item.

-Levitin writes about sand, for instance: When you look at a beach, you’re probably thinking about sand, but you’re not necessarily thinking about 10,000,000,000 individual grains of sand.
-You know that there is a difference between the two, but your mind probably lumps them all together.
+Levitin writes about sand, for instance.
+When you look at a beach, you’re thinking about sand, but you’re not thinking about 10,000,000,000 individual grains of sand.
+You know that there is a difference between the two, but your mind lumps them all together.

-That’s because, for all intents and purposes, unless you’re some kind of sand fanatic who just LOVES sand (if you love sand so much, why don’t you marry it?), it’s probably not very important to consider each individual grain.
+It is possible you’re some kind of sand fanatic who LOVES sand.
+But probably not.
+It's thus not very important to consider each individual grain.

-The problem is that we live in a perfectionist society—a society that actually rewards being able to identify every individual piece of sand.
+The problem is that we live in a perfectionist society.
+A society that actually rewards being able to identify every individual piece of sand.
 And when we can’t, we become anxious and stressed out.
-Our brain gets all jumbled, mixed up, and all of a sudden trying to remember where you left your pen is just as important as getting that weird mole on your butt checked out.

 “The decision-making part of our brain doesn’t prioritize.”